 PAX 677 Restorative Justice & Whole Systems Approaches (3 SH)

 The recent expansion of the Restorative Justice (RJ) field is almost breathtaking.
 We are now seeing an exponential volume of research, writing and practice exploding on the scene.
 This is exciting on one hand, daunting on another.
 There is general consensus that RJ as a field is at the edge of a totally new level of impact and influence.
 While controversial, many leaders in the field feel that RJ will either fade away, or be co-opted by the legal system as long as we view it as only one more "social service reform.”
 However, if we understand it as a “social movement” and study and apply it as such it has a great potential for both serious interpersonal and structural transformation.
 This course is geared toward empowering RJ practitioners and thinkers who are prepared to position themselves (both internally and externally) as change agents for political, legal and social justice systems shifts.
 Through intensive reading, structured debates, tailor-made research on critical and emerging RJ issues, and interaction with leaders in the field, we will explore whole system applications of RJ in public violence contexts, in realigning societal institutions such as in schools, prisons, courts, and governance structures, and in post-war reconstruction efforts through hybrid transitional justice processes.

 - Social capital networks and interdependencies (Network Weaving)

-The course is facilitated in a high-flex seminar format (both in-person and online) using student-led reading summaries & discussions, progressive portfolio presentations, group analysis & brainstorming (e.g. a think-tank model) and virtual interaction with various practice leaders in the fields of emergent-adaptive systems and restorative justice.
+The course is facilitated in a high-flex seminar format (both in-person and online) using student-led reading summaries & discussions, progressive portfolio presentations, group analysis, and brainstorming (e.g. a think-tank model) and virtual interaction with various practice leaders in the fields of emergent-adaptive systems and restorative justice.

 PAX 682 Practicum (6-9 SH)